 The Six Sigma project charter, though a simple document, requires significant preparation time.
 To draft the Six Sigma project charter in the right manner, the project team should be well-versed with each element.
 Let us have a look at each element to understand it better.

-Let us have a look at the 7 project charter elements Six Sigma to understand it better.
+Let us have a look at the 7 project charter elements of Six Sigma to understand it better.

 The first element in the Six Sigma project charter is the business case.
 The business case contains a description of the Big Y, i.e., the reason for taking up the project.
 It defines the quantifiable benefit of the project and how it aligns with business strategy or goals in the Six Sigma project charter.
 The business case identifies the dollars to be saved and establishes how the project aligns with the organization’s strategies.

 The second element of the Six Sigma project charter is the problem statement.
 It is also called an opportunity statement.
 Why opportunity statement?
 Well, an opportunity refers to process improvement or process excellence opportunity to exceed stakeholders’ expectations.
-The problem statement in the Six Sigma project charter may refer to business problem or pain, and an opportunity statement refers to improvement opportunity.
+The problem statement in the Six Sigma project charter may refer to a business problem or pain, and an opportunity statement refers to an improvement opportunity.

 Six Sigma Project Charter problem statement should answer three questions: